 - Once you have written your cover letter, save it, and come back to it later.
 That is when you can read it through and check back for mistakes and spelling errors.

-- Send your cover letter to a trusted family member, friend, or mentor to have them review before sending to the recruiter.
-You can also reach out to Kelly for guidance here.
+- Send your cover letter to a trusted family member, friend, or mentor to have them review before sending it to the recruiter.
+You can also reach out to Kelly for guidance – learn more about her consulting services here.

 Step 6: Focus on the Look And Feel